sabhiram/gover/README.md

 Where "cmd" is one of:

+    init [-version <x.y.z>] [-package <p>]

-    init [<version>]        Create a "version_gen.go" file with the specified version tag.
+        Create a "version_gen.go" file with the specified version tag.
 If the version is not specified it defaults to "0.0.1".

+        If the "-package" is specified, the file is generated under the package "<p>".
+If omitted, the package defaults to "main".

+    increment [<opt>]

-    increment [<opt>]       Increment the <opt> section of the version where "opt" can be one of: "patch", "minor", or "major".
+        Increment the <opt> section of the version where "opt" can be one of:
+        "patch", "minor", or "major".

         If unspecified, "opt" defaults to "patch".
 Once incremented, all parts of the version of less significance are reset.

+    version

-    version                 Print the current version found in the managed "version_gen.go" file.
+        Print the current version found in the managed "version_gen.go" file.

 If "cmd" is unspecified, the current version in "version_gen.go" is reported.
 ```